fartingrocket/masternode_scripts/README.md

 * `ticker`: SAPP, 777, UCR, ODC, etc...
 * `wallet_data_dir`: Path to the data directory of your wallet (directory containing the blockchain and wallet.conf)
 * `wallet_cli_path`: wallet to the `cli` binary
-* `alias_prefix`: prefix for naming the newly created masternodes (default = "MN", so by default the created masternodes will have aliases: MN1, MN2, etc...)
 * `IHOSTMN-API-KEY`: You need to get it from ihostmn so you can connect to your account
   * visit https://ihostmn.com/settings.php to get your key.
 * `new_txs`: the list of transaction hashes and transaction indexes to create new MNs.